ssbc/multiserver/README.md

 ### `Onion()`

+Connect over tor using local proxy to dæmon (9050) or tor browser (9150).
+Both will be tried to find a suitable tor instance.
-Connect over tor using local proxy (9050). the tor ports are unconfigurable. the standard tor ports are always used.
+The tor ports are unconfigurable.
+The standard tor ports are always used.

-Also, this plugin does not support creating a server.
+This plugin does not support creating a server.
-You should use tor's configuration to set up a net instance as a hidden service.
+You should use tor's configuration files to send incoming connections to a `net` instance as a hidden service.

 An accepted onion address looks like: `onion:{host}:{port}`